FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/subaccounttype.md

 # Sub Account Type

-Sub Account Type is the label the provider uses to describe the kind of the sub account.
+Sub Account Type is the label the provider uses to describe the kind of [*sub account*](#glossary:sub-account).
 Sub Account Type is a readable display name and not a code.
 Sub Account Type is commonly used for scenarios like mapping FOCUS constructs to provider constructs and summarizing costs across providers.

-The SubAccountType column MUST be present and MUST NOT be null or empty.
-This column MUST be of type String and MUST NOT be null when SubAccountId is not null.
-When SubAccountId is null, SubAccountType MUST also be null.
-Providers MUST use a consistent value-format and a set of values for SubAccountType values within their cost and usage datasets.
+The SubAccountType column MUST be present in the billing data.
+This column MUST be of type String, MUST be null when [SubAccountId](#subaccountid) is null, and MUST NOT be null when SubAccountId is not null.
+SubAccountType MUST be a consistent, readable display value within the billing data.

 ## Column ID